Kumarinishu/Nishu-Kumari-Machine-Learning-Intern-YBI/README.md

-   If you have any query and suggestions feel free to contact with me...))☺☺
+   If you have any queries and suggestions feel free to contact with me...))☺☺